MindIntLab-HFUT/Psyche-R1/README.md

 ## Acknowledgments
 Model training is based on the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [VeRL](https://github.com/volcengine/verl) frameworks.

-We also thank the following students for their help with this project, including but not limited to data collection, data processing , and so on (in no particular order): Yuhang Deng, Yiduo Jin, Xiang Li, Yue Liu, Yan Luo, Weidong Wang, Jinming Yu
+We also thank the following students for their help with this project, including but not limited to data collection, data processing , and so on (in no particular order): Yuhang Deng, Yiduo Jin, Xiang Li, Yue Liu, Yan Luo, Weidong Wang, Jinming Yu.
+We also thank Weidong Wang for developing an impressive APP!

 ## Citation